 Cadw and Historic England (HE) have both produced guidance on why it’s important to understand the significance of a landscape.
-They argue, perfectly reasonably, that it is difficult to know what it is that we are trying to conserve if we don’t know what it is about a site that is important.
-Once we know what it is that makes a site special, then we can begin to find ways to conserve this, or manage changes to ensure that they have as little impact as possible on these special qualities.
-When we research a landscape and visit in order to record what is extant, that is the perfect opportunity to work out what is significant about a site, and what features remain that embody that significance.
+When we appreciate what makes a site special, then we can begin to find ways to conserve this, or manage changes to ensure that they have as little impact as possible on these special qualities.
+When we research a landscape and visit in order to record what is there, that is the perfect opportunity to work out what is significant about a site, and what features remain that embody that significance.

-This approach to understanding a site has now been enshrined in planning policy too.
+This approach to understanding a site is enshrined in planning policy.
 The requirements of the National Planning Policy Framework (NPPF), which now underpins all planning decisions in England and Wales, must be taken into account in all planning decisions.
 Whilst significance is touched on all the way through the NPPF, it starts off laying out core principles, including that planning should “conserve heritage assets in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of this and future generations’.

 So, if we want to conserve our historic designed landscapes, and explain to others what it is about them that needs to be conserved, we need to be able to articulate their specialness!

-Conservation Values (HE guidance https://historicengland.org.uk/images-books/publications/conservation-principles-sustainable-management-historic-environment/conservationprinciplespoliciesandguidanceapril08web/) sets out how we can usefully describe a landscape in terms of where its importance lies, what values we can give it.
+HE guidance sets out how we can usefully describe a landscape in terms of where its importance lies, what values we can give it.
 The calculation of the values falls under 4 headings:

-Ignorance and apathy, as well as greed are the main threats.
+Ignorance, apathy, and greed are the main threats.

-Developers are required to provide evidence of, inter alia, heritage and ecological impacts when submitting planning applications; however, these are usually desk-based research done by consultants who do not know the area and have little opportunity to consult locally before preparing their reports.
-Emma has shown that the valley contains far more than is recorded either in the HER locally or on national lists.
+Developers are required to provide evidence of heritage and ecological impacts when submitting planning applications; however, these are usually desk-based research done by consultants who do not know the area and have little opportunity to consult locally before preparing their reports.
+The valley contains far more than is recorded either in the HER locally or on national lists.
 Local Planning Officers have neither the time nor the expertise to counter these desk-based assessments so it is up to those who know their area to set out the true case.